Ziucay/labs/app_kotlin/README.md

 Run vale <path to document> from repository root, to check Markdown docs.

+## CI

+`ci-kotlin.yml` checks code and docks with linters, run unit tests, when pushes the image to docker hub.

 ## Contact

 For questions and suggestions, write in [Telegram](https://web.telegram.org/): [@ziucay](https://t.me/Ziucay)